Licensing Guides

 Deliver to: 1700 W. Washington Street, Suite 105, Phoenix, AZ 85007-2812

-How Long Does it Take to Get a Plumbers License in Arizona?
+How Long Does it Take to Get a Plumbing Contractors License in Arizona?

-It will take a minimum of four years to qualify to take the Specialty Contractors license exam and apply for your license in Arizona, but you will have most likely spent some time taking classes first or an apprenticeship will likely take five years.
+It will take a minimum of four years to qualify to take the Specialty Contractors license exam and apply for your license in Arizona.
 As an apprentice, you will be earning a wage as you learn what you need to pass the state licensing exam.
-Likewise, if you take classes first as part of a certificate program or earn an Associate degree, you’ll still need to acquire the required four years of experience and you’ll be getting paid while you do.
+Schooling can count toward two years of the experience requirement.

 The #1 newsletter for the trades.